j-000/flask-ec2-boilerplate/README.md

 git clone ...
 ```

+For all commands, ensure you replace **flaskproject** for the name of your project root folder.

 6) Create a symlink so that the project directory appears in /var/www/html.
-Replace **flaskproject** for the name of your project root folder.
 Enable wsgi.
 ```sh
 sudo ln -sT ~/flaskproject /var/www/html/flaskproject sudo a2enmod wsgi